visualdiffer/visualdiffer.github.com/alignRules.md

 Before being compared two files they must be aligned, the alignment rule can be configured

-# Align by name case sensitivity
+# Align by Name Case Sensitivity

 The default alignment method compares file name strings, if they are match case then they will be aligned.
 Suppose you have the scenario shown below